Imran Cavas Portfolio

 Topic 2: Nvidia share price drop

 In early 2025, Nvidia, a leading company in the production of artificial intelligence chips and graphics processing units experienced a crash in its stock value.
-This was due to a multitude of reasons.
+This was due to a multitude of reasons, such as restrictions being placed on the export of chips to China, as well as the emergence of Deepseek, a Chinese AI competitor.
+This had a drastic impact on shareholders for Nvidia, as many people lost money due to this large crash.

 Dylan’s Portfolio